combinatrix-ai/ask.sh/README.md

 You won't struggle text-selection on terminal!

-## OS / CPU arch / Shell aware solutions!
+## OS / CPU arch / Shell Aware Conversations!

 `ask` command is aware of your shell, OS, and CPU arch.
 So you can ask shell, OS, and CPU arch specific questions.